fizban99/yafspiano/README.md

 4. Your 'real name'.
 Just leave the default, which is the user capitalized.
 5. If you want to set your user language based on your location.
 Since I prefer using English for the interface (it is easier to google problems and instructions if the messages are in English), I press 'n'

 If all goes well, it should show an x-windows interface.
 On the top left corner go to Applications-Settings-Armbian config.
 You will be asked for your password.
 Enter it.
 Once in the tool, select Personal.
 If needed, configure your keyboard layout for your language and then your timezone.
+I recommend using the Windows logo key for the Compose key.
+It can be useful when using the nano editor.

 Click on your user name on the top right corner and select Restart.